Healthdirect Free Australian health advice you can count on.

 Some ambulances are equipped to allow doctors to give anaesthetics and perform emergency surgery.

 Ambulances are staffed by a trained crew.
-They might be known as first responders, ambulance officers, patient transport officers or referred to by using another name.
-Some — but not all — ambulance officers are paramedics.
+They might be known as first responders, ambulance officers, patient transport officers or referred to with another name.
+Some ambulance officers, but not all, are paramedics.

 What do paramedics do?

-A paramedic is a trained health professional who can provide rapid emergency medical assessment and care to people who need it.
-They manage people who are experiencing:
+A paramedic is a trained health professional who can provide rapid medical assessment and care in accident and emergency situations.
+They also provide transport, and document your health condition for hospital doctors, if you need further care.

 When should I call for an ambulance?

-You should call triple zero (000) and ask for an ambulance when there is an emergency, such as when someone:
+You should call triple zero (000) and ask for an ambulance when there is an emergency, such as when someone has had an accident or a health emergency.

-• is experiencing a suspected heart attack, or has unexplained chest pain or chest tightness
+• heart attack, chest pain or chest tightness

-• suddenly has weakness, numbness or paralysis of the face, arm or leg
+• sudden weakness, numbness or paralysis of the face, arm or leg

 What should I do if it is not an emergency?

-If you or someone else has a common health problem, such as an infection or illness, consider these options rather than calling an ambulance:
+If you or someone else has a non-urgent health problem, such as an infection or chronic illness, consider these options rather than calling an ambulance:

-• calling Healthdirect on 1800 022 222 (known as NURSE-ON-CALL in Victoria) for advice from a registered nurse
+• Call Healthdirect on 1800 022 222 (known as NURSE-ON-CALL in Victoria) for advice from a registered nurse.

 What happens when I call an ambulance?